 Set CPA (Closest Point of Approach) alarm range and TCPA (predicted Time to CPA) alarm time to alert you to targets that can be on a collision course.
-When CPA and TCPA of any AIS target become less than the preset CPA and TCPA alarm settings, the audio alarm sounds.
+When CPA and TCPA of any AIS target (including a sleeping target) become less than the preset CPA and TCPA alarm settings, the audio alarm sounds.
 The alarm message "COLLISION" appears.
-The target symbol changes to a dangerous target symbol and flashes with its vector.
-You can stop the audio alarm with the CANCEL/HL OFF key.
-The flashing of the target symbol stops when the AIS target is not in the CPA and TCPA alarm setting.
+The target symbol changes to a dangerous target symbol (red) and flashes with its vector.
+You can stop the audio alarm and flashing with any key.
+The dangerous target symbol is displayed until the AIS target is not in the CPA and TCPA alarm setting.
 The AIS continuously monitors CPA and TCPA of all AIS targets.